 Healthcare systems in Australia are increasingly feeling the pressures of population surge; an ageing hospital infrastructure in need of redevelopment; and hospital facilities in need of technical upgrades and refurbishment.
 To meet these demands whilst maintaining the delivery of high-quality patient care, innovative solutions are required such as those provided by Q-bital.

 David Cole CEO of Q-bital Healthcare Solutions commented,

 “I am delighted to confirm that we have decided to establish a self-supported subsidiary in Australia.
-We have already successfully delivered our first contract in the country at the Alfred Hospital in Melbourne, allowing the clinical team there to undertake major cardiac surgery whilst the hospitals existing theatre underwent repairs.
-The Alfred Hospital were delighted with the service and described the solution as “innovative” and said the installation of the theatre saved numerous patients from waiting weeks or months for their procedures.”
+We have already successfully delivered our first contract in the country at the Alfred Hospital in Melbourne, allowing the clinical team there to undertake major cardiac surgery whilst the hospitals existing room underwent repairs.
+The Alfred Hospital were delighted with the service and described the solution as “innovative” and said the installation of the room saved numerous patients from waiting weeks or months for their procedures.”